jaykv/pybash/README.md

 # PyBash

 Streamline bash-command execution from python with an easy-to-use syntax.
 It combines the simplicity of writing bash scripts with the flexibility of python.
-Behind the scenes, any line starting with `>` is transformed to python `subprocess` calls and then injected into `sys.meta_path` as an import hook.
+Under the hood, any line or variable assignment starting with `>` or surrounded by parentheses is transformed to python `subprocess` calls and then injected into `sys.meta_path` as an import hook.
 All possible thanks to the wonderful [ideas](https://github.com/aroberge/ideas) project!

+For security and performance reasons, PyBash will NOT execute as shell, unless explicitly specified with a `>>` instead of a single `>` before the command.
+While running commands as shell is super convenient, it can also spawn a web of troubles if you're not too careful.
+If you're curious about the transformations, look at the [unit tests](test_pybash.py) for some quick examples.

+# Installation
+`pip install pybash`

 # Examples